peterhoward42/workex24/README.md

 # Context
-This code is a partially finished REST API that helps someone to upload a CSV file that lists some expenses and some incomes, and then offers another endpoint that produced a net income summary from the stored transactions.
+This code is a partially finished REST API that helps someone to upload a CSV file that lists some expenses and some incomes, and then offers another endpoint that produces a net income summary from the stored transactions.

-The objective was to iterate from a rudimentary MVP and then provide notes and a commentary on assumptions you made, and what steps would be needed to make it production ready.
+The objective was to iterate, starting with a rudimentary MVP and then provide notes and a commentary on assumptions you made, and what steps would be needed to make it production ready.

 Those notes come towards the end of this README.